-Most promotions: Nuremberg have come up to the Bundesliga 8 times.
+Most promotions: Nuremberg and Arminia Bielefeld have both come up to the Bundesliga 8 times.

 Most relegations: Nuremberg have also been sent down from the top flight a record 9 times.
-One of those was even as champions.
+One of those was even as champions (1968/69).

 Most play-off participations: Nuremberg, Saarbrücken and Eintracht Frankfurt have all contested the relegation/promotion play-off three times.

 Most play-off wins: Nuremberg have won four of their six play-off matches.